The importance of positive engagement in organisations

 • Leader’s reflection on how they can more appropriately support and value people that results in shared learning.

-The rewards of positive engagement bring a greater success than we can imagine, adding commercial value and profit as well as individual workplace participation.
+The rewards of positive engagement bring greater success than we can imagine, adding commercial value and profit as well as individual workplace participation.

-The views expressed in this article are those of the author.
-All articles published on Life Coach Directory are reviewed by our editorial team.
+The views expressed in this article are those of the author and do not necessarily reflect the views of Life Coach Directory.
+Articles are reviewed by our editorial team and offer professionals a space to share their ideas with respect and care.

 Share this article with a friend